Author: Ariel Wilchek, Creative Director

 2. Add value.
 Period.

-source: Event Manager), business models for experience design are shifting.
+Since the majority (74%) of event marketers do not charge for virtual events (source: Event Manager), business models for experience design are shifting.
 Data is the big opportunity of 2021.
 When we commercialize big data, we have the advantage of economies of scale, control over strategy and much greater revenue potential (source: BCG).
 Timely surveys, interactive games and other data-centric interactions will allow brands to collect real-time audience insights and craft a personalized user journey that delivers with precision.
 Experience designers have powerful tools at their fingertips; like VR to fully immerse attendees, AR to unlock playful digital layers, and various touchless technologies to safely navigate a space.
 From gesture-based sensors, to voice activated experiences and wearables and beacons, these touchless tools will empower attendees to safely immerse themselves and interact with their surroundings.

 By deploying these interactive tactics, capturing and analyzing the data, applying learnings and continuing to optimize over time, experiential marketers can empower brands to deliver on exactly what their audiences need.
 The win/win here is benefiting attendees with relevant and engaging content, while also elevating a brand’s offering and positioning.